Our Sports grounds are at Old Deer Park and Westerly Ware. A full first aid kit accompanies the children during sporting lessons and fixtures.

-Years 2-3 play Games on Thursday afternoons and Years 4-6 play Games on Wednesday afternoons.
-They should come to school dressed in games kit under school tracksuits, with football boots (if required) in a bag.
-The younger boys need to learn to tie their boot laces and loosen them for ease of use.
+PE and games lessons are taught by our sports teachers and specialist external coaches from Brentford FC Community Sports Trust.
+On games days the children come to school dressed in their games kit under school tracksuits, with football boots (if required) in a bag.
 Should rain stop or prevent play, the games staff are allocated time in the school gym or dining hall for agility and evasion exercises, sporting videos, quizzes and games which are all used to reinforce skills.

-Years 5 and 6 are taken straight to the pool for 07.45, returning to school by coach for breakfast in the dining room before lessons.
-Years 1 and 3 are taken straight to the pool for 08.45 and return to school by coach.
-Years 2 and 4 come to school as normal and are taken to the pool by coach for 09.30.
-Lessons are held in the learners pool to begin with, under the instruction of one of the pool instructors or one of our own qualified swimming teacher.
+Parents take their children in Years 5 and 6 to the pool for 07.45 and they are taken back to school by coach ready for breakfast in the dining room before lessons.
+A coach takes Years 1 and 3 to the pool for 08.45 and they return to school for lessons at 10.00.
+Years 2 and 4 are taken to the pool by coach for 09.15 and return at 10.30.
+Lessons are held in the learners pool to begin with, under the instruction of one of the pool instructors or one of our own qualified swimming teachers.
 It is acceptable for children to wear their swimming costume under their school uniform in order to speed up the changing.
 They should not, of course, forget to bring their underwear to change into afterwards!

 Swimming is part of the National Curriculum as well as the school curriculum.
 This means that we expect all children to swim, except in special circumstances when a note should be provided.
 Non-swimmers should arrive at school at the normal time and will work under supervision until their class returns from the pool.